dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 # Best Practices

-using Git & Github _do not_ automatically make a project successful.  **Git keeps track of the what,** but we have to tell give it the why.
+using Git & Github _do not_ automatically make a project successful.  **Git keeps track of the what,** but we have to provide it the why.
 Git is a truly amazing tool, with some really advanced technology under-the-hood.
 However, it can not tell the intention behind our actions; it can't tell the meaning of our changes.
 Many of the features of Git and Github exist to add this meaning to the history of a project, so it becomes easy to keep track of not only the work that's been done, but the work that hasn't been done, and the important decisions made along the way.

 ## Commits